How to Become an Air Force Registered Nurse

 Air Force Nurses are healthcare professionals that provide nursing care to military personnel, military families, and individuals around the world during humanitarian missions.
 In this guide, we’ll explain what an Air Force nurse does, how to become one, how much they make, and more!

-Part One What is an Air Force Nurse?
+What is an Air Force Nurse?

 Air Force nurses are registered nurses that are employed by the United States Air Force and work in a military capacity.